rmuif/web/SUPPORT.md

 ## Contact

-If you have any other inquiries, contact us at rmuif@phoqe.dev.
+If you have any other inquiries, send an e-mail to rmuif@phoqe.dev.